-- 1. A minimum of 67 credits of required and elective course work - Satisfactory completion of the fieldwork program, case presentation, and written case study - 3.
+- 1. A minimum of 69 credits of required and elective course work - 2.
+Satisfactory completion of the fieldwork program, case presentation, and written case study - 3.
 Successful review of the Qualifying Exam - 4.
 Completion of 1000 hours of supervised clinical experience, including: - a.
-Successful completion of the field placement (including at least 190 hours direct patient contact) and approval of the fieldwork case presentation. - b.
+Successful completion of the field placement (including at least 190 hours direct patient contact in 3 semesters, or 130 hours if approved for 2 semesters) and approval of the fieldwork case presentation. - b.
 Successful completion of the Therapy Center clinical training.
-Candidates work with at least three analytic cases at least weekly for two years each in order to graduate (accruing at least 560 hours direct patient contact).
-The minimum direct patient contact hours from the field placement (190) plus the minimum direct patient contact hours from the Therapy Center (560) equals the minimum 750 direct patient contact hours required by ABAP. - c.
+Candidates work with at least three analytic cases at least weekly for two years each in order to graduate (accruing at least 560 hours direct patient contact, or 620 hours direct patient contact if 130 hours were earned from fieldwork).
+The minimum direct patient contact hours from the field placement (130-190) plus the minimum direct patient contact hours from the Therapy Center (560 or 620) equals the minimum 750 direct patient contact hours required by ABAP. - c.
 Remaining hours of clinical experience, if any, may be fulfilled by group supervision, case conferences, and continuing clinical education - 5.
-Completion of two semesters or more of PT 201 Fieldwork Group Supervision, two semesters or more of PT 211 Clinical Group Supervision, and 200 hours of individual supervision, including at least 12 hours of PT 341 Fieldwork Individual Supervision, 50 hours of PT 311 Individual Supervision with one supervisor and 50 hours of PT 411 Control Analysis Supervision with a second supervisor. - Satisfactory presentation of cases for Clinical Case Review after 25 hours of control supervision, demonstrating understanding of cases and current resistances including countertransference resistance. - 7.
+Completion of two semesters or more of PT 201 Fieldwork Group Supervision, two semesters or more of PT 211 Clinical Group Supervision, and 200 hours of individual supervision, including at least 12 hours of PT 341 Fieldwork Individual Supervision, 50 hours of PT 311 Individual Supervision with one supervisor and 50 hours of PT 411 Control Analysis Supervision with a second supervisor. - 6.
+Satisfactory presentation of cases for Clinical Case Review after 25 hours of control supervision, demonstrating understanding of cases and current resistances including countertransference resistance. - 7.
 Approval of the Final Clinical Presentation and case write-up (if the dissertation is not a single case study), demonstrating understanding of the case as well as use of self as a therapeutic personality. - 8.
 Successful completion of the dissertation and oral defense to the faculty.
 The successful dissertation is a well-executed original research project demonstrating mastery of psychoanalytic concepts, a body of literature, research methodology, and valid inference making. - 9.
 Minimum 450 hours of training analysis, of which 150 may be group analysis.